estuary/flow/site/docs/concepts/connectors.md

     version: 3.7.1
 ```

-You then use this `config.yaml` within your Flow catalog.
+You then use this `config.yaml` within your Flow specification.
 The Flow runtime knows that this document is protected by `sops`
 will continue to store it in its protected form,
 and will attempt a decryption only when invoking a connector on your behalf.